Updating view. Please wait...

 As a successful manufacturer, we are continuously investing both in the skills of our staff, and in modernising our production plants: our sophisticated white goods production plant, for example, consists of a fully automated fast firing tunnel kiln and as well as automated storage.
 Which means we are able to manufacture 20,000 plates and 20,000 pots every day – more than ten million a year – all checked by hand!.
 And as an international design brand, we set the benchmark in porcelain design.
 Well-known designers and fresh new talent create Arzberg designs and collections – which time and again are honoured with the most prestigious design awards.

 In production, we generally use only lead-and cadmium-free raw materials.
-Decorated items are all tested and meet all known limit standards: Declaration of Conformity
+Decorated items are all tested and meet all known limit standards: Certificate of Conformity